jcortell/blog/content/post/2021-09-21-dinner-london.md

 coverMeta: out
 ---

-On Tuesday I flew to London for the day to have dinner at Mosimann's with with Dr. Omar Ishrak, Intel's Chairman and former CEO of Medtronic and GE Healthcare, and Sir Malcolm Grant, NHS England Chairman.
+On Tuesday I flew to London for the day to have dinner at Mosimann's with with Dr. Omar Ishrak, Intel's Chairman and former CEO of Medtronic and GE Healthcare, and Lord David Prior, NHS England Chairman.

 <!--more-->